Black Girlhood, Punishment, and Resistance Reimagining Justice for Black Girls in Virginia

-Black Girlhood, Resistance, and Punishment: Reimagining Justice for Black Girls in Virginia provides a historical comprehensive examination of racialized, classed, and gendered punishment of Black girls in Virginia during the early twentieth century.
-It looks at the ways in which the court system punished Black girls based upon societal accepted norms of punishment of Black girls, hinged on a notion that they were to be viewed and treated as adults within the criminal legal system.
-Further, the book explores the role of Black Club women and girls, as agents of resistance against injustice by shaping a social justice framework and praxis for Black girls, by examining the establishment of the Virginia Industrial School for Colored Girls.
-This school was established by the Virginia State Federation of Black Women’s Clubs and its first President, Janie Porter Barrett.
+Black Girlhood, Punishment, and Resistance: Reimagining Justice for Black Girls in Virginia provides a historical comprehensive examination of racialized, classed, and gendered punishment of Black girls in Virginia during the early twentieth century.
+It looks at the ways in which the court system punished Black girls based upon societal accepted norms of punishment, hinged on a notion that they were to be viewed and treated as adults within the criminal legal system.
+Further, the book explores the role of Black Club women and girls as agents of resistance against injustice by shaping a social justice framework and praxis for Black girls and by examining the establishment of the Virginia Industrial School for Colored Girls.
+This school was established by the Virginia State Federation of Colored Women’s Clubs and its first President, Janie Porter Barrett.

 "Nishaun Battle has identified an important and largely overlooked case that allows for a direct thread to current treatment of Black women/girls in the justice system."

 – Katheryn Russell-Brown, Levin, Mabie & Levin Professor and Director of the Center for the Study of Race and Race Relations at the University of Florida, Levin College of Law